sinarazi/sinarazi/README.md

 <h1 align="center">Hi, I'm Sina :)</h1>
 <p>
-I'm currently working on Computer Vision and Image Processing :) <br/>
+I'm currently writing code on Computer Vision and Image Processing :) <br/>
 I have experience in Machine and Deep Learning and wanna learn more and more about Reinforcement Learning :]
 </p>